insanitybit/derive_aktor/README.md

 actor construction returns a `handle`, which you can await.
 This is similar to a thread API.
 If you don't need to rely on the actor completing, or signal completion elsewhere, you can drop the handle.

+### Error Handling
+In the event that an ActorImpl panics, the error is currently *swallowed*.

+### Tracing
+Currently all actor methods are annotated with a tracing `instrument` annotation that will log the actor by its unique identifier.
+Note that very Actor gets a new identity, even a clone of an Actor has a unique identity.

 ### State
 I'm not great with proc macros, so contributions welcome.
 Here are a few open issues: